dutchLuck/ping3/README.md

+The manual pages (man ping) for ping on both linux and macOS state that the ICMP header is followed by a "struct timeval" (i.e. structured time data) and then "pad" bytes to fill out the packet.
+(Since I became aware of reference 8 (see Further reading) it has become clear to me why the apparent size of the time is 16 bytes on 64 bit linux, but only 8 bytes on 64 bit macOS.
+The macOS ping.c source code defines a time structure containing two unsigned 32 bit (4 byte) values.
+It copies this 8 byte structure into the ICMP echo request.
-The manual pages (man ping) for ping on both linux and macOS state that the ICMP header is followed by a "struct timeval" (i.e. structured time data) and then "pad" bytes to fill out the packet. (??
-It is not clear to me why the apparent size of the time is 16 bytes on 64 bit linux and only 8 bytes on 64 bit macOS.
-I also note that both linux and macOS ping do not show any RTT time values for operation with -s option smaller than 16 (i.e. ping -s 15 www.apple.com), so maybe apple ping does sometimes use 16 bytes of time - just not when I captured the echo request shown below. ( I have lodged feedback with Apple about the man page information for macOS ping in regard to the size of the timestamp size through feedback item FB13453152 ) N.B. the ping3 utility does not rely on the time being sent in echo requests and so does not suffer the no RTT time shown problem for pings with very small datagram size.)
+I also note that both linux and macOS ping do not show any round trip time values for operation with the -s option smaller than 16 (i.e. ping -s 15 www.apple.com).
+(I have lodged feedback with Apple about the man page information for macOS ping in regard to the size of the timestamp size through feedback item FB13453152) N.B. the ping3 utility does not rely on the time being sent in echo requests and so does not suffer the no RTT time shown problem for pings with very small datagram size.
+Windows ping also provides RTT irrespective of the size specified with the -l option.)

 The following datagram capture and display from tcpdump illustrates an example of the default ping3 echo request followed by an example of the default macOS ping echo request; -